 24. Blowout with Round Brush

 The professional secret to maximum volume.
-Using a round brush and a blow dryer to lift roots and smooth hair creates incredible body, bounce, and a polished finish.
+Use a round brush and a blow dryer to lift roots.
+This smooths hair and creates incredible body.
+You’ll get bounce and a polished finish.

 25. Scrunched Curls

-If you have any natural wave, scrunching in a curl-enhancing product while hair is damp can bring out those waves, making your hair clump together for a fuller effect.
+If you have any natural wave, scrunch in a curl-enhancing product while your hair is damp.
+This can bring out those waves.
+It makes your hair clump together for a fuller effect.

 Updos & Half-Ups: Clever Volume Tricks